Importing songs and MIDI presets

 - Rather than adding the file itself to your database, Set List Maker will create a new song using the data from that file.
 You can then edit the song directly in Set List Maker and add data not supported in the original file.

-You can also enter songs by importing them from a playlist that you set up in iTunes (or an on-the-go playlist that you set up on your device).
+You can also enter songs by importing them from a playlist that you set up in the Apple Music app or an Android app that saves to the Android media store.
 Read on for more details:

 - Navigate to the Songs list in your database and tap the Import button at the top of the list, then choose Playlist.